NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 }
 ```

+This creates a simple `Grocery` model object that you can use throughout your app.
+Next, let’s create a simple service that reads grocery lists from our backend.
 Open `app/shared/grocery/grocery-list.service.ts` and paste in the following code:

 ``` TypeScript
 import {Injectable} from "angular2/core";